kuegi/defichain_maxi/ocean-client/README.md

 /defichain-maxi/settings/reinvest
-/defichain-maxi/state (written by the bot itself) /defichain-maxi/skip (set to "true" to skip the next execution)
+/defichain-maxi/state (written by the bot itself) /defichain-maxi/skip (set to "true" to skip the next execution) /defichain-maxi/stable-arb-batch-size (if > 0 -> search for stable-coin arbitrage and do batches of max this size)
 ```
 saved as a SecureString:
 ```